 Treatments For Dermatomyositis In Dogs

-For dogs that have trouble chewing or swallowing, changes might need to be made in diet and the way that they are fed.
-Food may need to be softened or fed by hand.
-If your dog suffers from dermatomyositis, your veterinarian will tell you how to tailor your dog’s feeding habits to address their own individual condition.
+If your dog suffers from dermatomyositis, your vet will tell you how to tailor your dog’s feeding habits to address their individual condition.
 If a dog suffers from an enlarged esophagus, they may need hospitalization and supportive care.

 Hypoallergenic shampoos can help fight some secondary skin infections.
 Anti-inflammatory medication can reduce some inflammation, though long-term exposure to these medications can cause harmful side effects.
 Often, lesions come and go on their own and may just require monitoring, rather than veterinary treatment.